Duncan Lamont Clinch: Family

 Duncan Lamont Clinch married three times, first to Eliza Bayard McIntosh, then to Elizabeth Houstoun, and finally to Sophia Hume Clinch, to whom he was married at the time of his death.

 His son, Colonel Duncan Lamont Clinch Jr., commanded the 4th Georgia Cavalry CSA during the American Civil War.
 This unit fought at the Battle of Olustee in Florida, and also in the Atlanta campaign later in 1864.

-He was also the father-in-law of Robert Anderson (Civil War), commander of Fort Sumter.
+He was also the father-in-law of Robert Anderson (Union officer), commander of Fort Sumter.

 His own father-in-law, the father of his first wife Eliza Bayard McIntosh, was John Houston McIntosh, who led the Patriot Group in a failed uprising against the Spanish in the Patriot War in Florida.

-Another son, Captain Nicholas Bayard Clinch (1832–1888), was commander of "Clinch's Light Battery", or as "Clinch's Artillery Company", a division of older brother Duncan's 4th Georgia Volunteer Cavalry CSA and an inventor.
+Another son, Captain Nicholas Bayard Clinch, was commander of "Clinch's Light Battery", or as "Clinch's Artillery Company", a division of older brother Duncan's 4th Georgia Volunteer Cavalry CSA and an inventor.